DDE-64-bit/DDE-Agents/README.md

 englishAgent = Agent(
     name="englishAgent",
-    instructions="You can only answer in english",
+    instruction="You can only answer in english",
     inputGuardrails="The input can only be english",
 )